Darin0v0/Walpaper_Changer_Api/README.md

 🌄 Cross-platform: Windows and Linux support

-🎥 Animated wallpapers: Video wallpapers on Linux (Hidamari) and Windows
+🎥 Animated wallpapers: Video wallpapers on Linux (Hanabi) and Windows

 🔗 API access: Programmatically change wallpapers from your own applications or scripts